PBBassily/BulletinBoardJavaRMI/README.md

 # BulletinBoardJavaRMI
 Impelementing bulletin board client-server project using RMI instead of sockets (which can be found [here](https://github.com/PBBassily/BulletinBoardJava))

+## System Properties Config
+- **system.properties** file can be found in the Starter project
+- change the properties of the system according to your setup of the project

 ## Usage
 1) change directory to the src file of the **ClientServer** proj
 ```